John A. Eddy: Childhood and education

 John Eddy was born and raised in Pawnee City, Nebraska.
 His brother Robert was two years his senior and his sister Lucille was two years his younger.
 His father managed a cooperative farm store where John worked until he started high school.
 John's mother had attained college for one year and was a county schoolteacher until she married his father.
 The Eddy family were of limited economic means and were concerned that they could not afford a college education for John.
 As it turned out, he was the only member of the family to graduate from college.
 In 1948, he attended Doane College in Crete, Nebraska for one year, a distance of some 80 mi from his home.
 In 1949 he was appointed by Senator Kenneth Wherry of Nebraska, who also resided in Pawnee City, to the U.S. Naval Academy.
 At Annapolis, there were few science courses but Eddy attended a course in celestial navigation, which gave him a love of the sky.
 So great was his interest in the night sky that once after Taps, he crawled out on the roof of Bancroft Hall to look for the Constellation Draco and was caught by an officer who gave him five hours of extra duty for not being in bed.

 Upon graduation in 1953 from the United States Naval Academy, Eddy served for four years at sea as a line officer on aircraft carriers during the Korean War and later in the Persian Gulf as navigator and operations officer on a destroyer in the Atlantic Fleet.
-In 1957 he left active service in the Navy to continue his education.
-He was discharged and accepted into the graduate school at the University of Colorado's mathematics program, but switched departments before the start of the Fall 1957 semester, upon discovering the University's observatory and a program in astro-geophysics that had just been started, becoming the program's first student.
-Later he joined the High Altitude Observatory at the University of Colorado.
+In 1957, he left active service in the Navy to continue his education.
+He was discharged and accepted into the graduate school at the University of Colorado's mathematics program, but switched departments before the start of the 1957 Fall semester, upon discovering the University's observatory and a program in astro-geophysics that had just been started, becoming the program's first student.
+Later, he joined the High Altitude Observatory at the University of Colorado.

 Academic career

-As a protege of Gordon Newkirk, Eddy worked with Princeton Professor Martin Schwarzschild in studying the solar corona with coronagraphs mounted on weather balloons at altitudes of 80000 ft.
+As a protege of Gordon Newkirk, Eddy worked with Princeton Professor Martin Schwarzschild in studying the solar corona with coronagraphs mounted on stratospheric balloons at altitudes of 80000 ft.
 Eddy completed his PhD Thesis at the University of Colorado at Boulder in December 1961 titled "The Stratospheric Solar Aureole".
 After obtaining his PhD, Eddy went into teaching, while maintaining an active research schedule to maintain his credentials.
 He studied spectral lines and worked on infrared spectroscopy.